 MidPoint is using Java logging facilities to log its messages.
-MidPoint log file name is idm.log and it is stored in the same directory as Tomcat log files

-(/opt/tomcat/logs/idm.log).
-Under normal circumstances all midPoint logs should end up in this file.
-The default logging level is set up more-or-less to suit normal midPoint operation.
+MidPoint log file name is midpoint.log and it is stored in the log subdirectory in midPoint home directory (/opt/midpoint/var/log/midpoint.log).
+The default logging level is set up moreor-less to suit normal midPoint operation.
 This means that the messages on level INFO and above are logged while the finer levels are not logged.
 If you want to diagnose midPoint issues you will need to switch the logging levels to DEBUG, or in extreme cases even to TRACE.
 The logging levels can be adjusted in midPoint user interface.
 Navigate to Configuration > Logging.

-Chapter 4: Resources and Mappings
+Chapter 5: Resources and Mappings

-The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails. - William Arthur Ward
+The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.

+- William Arthur Ward